 One of the world’s largest charities, UNICEF supports children in more than 190 countries and territories and believes that every child, no matter where they live, deserves a safe and healthy childhood.
-The U.S. Fund for UNICEF, which aids the organization’s global work through fundraising, advocacy and education, came to Blue State Digital seeking transformative growth in its digital program.
+UNICEF USA, which aids the organization’s global work through fundraising, advocacy and education, came to Blue State Digital seeking transformative growth in its digital program.

-We worked with the U.S. Fund team to outline an ambitious new strategy, creative vision, and tech infrastructure designed to drive exponential long-term growth.
+We worked with the UNICEF USA team to outline an ambitious new strategy, creative vision, and tech infrastructure designed to drive exponential long-term growth.
 Our work took a two-pronged approach: create diverse storytelling and engagement campaigns (beyond simple fundraising asks) and work towards engaging supporters (new and old) in individualized journeys based on their interests and behaviors.

 The results?
 We almost tripled fundraising revenue from email alone in the first year and a half.

 Users expect more personalized and frictionless digital interactions, so we set out to design tailored, dynamic experiences to match the many unique supporter motivations, entry points, and donor journeys.
 We segmented UNICEF USA’s audience and developed messaging plans around three proven themes: painting a picture of progress to show users the magnitude of their impact, highlighting UNICEF’s commitment to transparency by showcasing how donations make a difference, and demonstrating that UNICEF is a genuinely innovative organization helping children in a modern world in modern ways.